-- 1.3.1 The AER's obligations regarding confidentiality and disclosure of information provided to it by a regulated entity are governed by the Retail Law, National Electricity Law (Electricity Law), National Gas Law (Gas Law) and the Competition and Consumer Act 2010 (Cth).
-For further information refer to the ACCC-AER Information policy: The collection, use and disclosure of information (ACCC/AER Information Policy), available from the AER's web site. - 1.3.2 Where information is obtained by the AER under the Retail Law, the AER may use the information for a purpose connected with the performance or s.
+1.3.1 The AER's obligations regarding confidentiality and disclosure of information provided to it by a regulated entity are governed by the Retail Law, National Electricity Law (Electricity Law), National Gas Law (Gas Law) and the Competition and Consumer Act 2010 (Cth).
+For further information refer to the ACCC & AER information policy: collection and disclosure of information (ACCC/AER Information Policy), available from the AER's web site.

+s.
 286, National Energy Retail Law.